Entering the Mexican Market

 Foreign Direct Investment (FDI) into Mexico increased by over US$2,500 million in the final quarter of 2020.
 The United Nations’ 2020 World Investment Report placed Mexico 14th in the world for attracting FDI and 6th among developing economies.

 However, the World Bank placed Mexico 60th out of 190 nations in ‘Ease of Doing Business’ and outside the top 100 for starting a business, connecting electricity supplies and registering properties.
-These are among the considerations that should make foreign companies cautious when planning expansion into Mexico.
+These are among the considerations that should make foreign companies cautious when planning an international expansion into Mexico.

 Registering businesses is a long process, complicated by Mexico having 31 federal states plus Mexico City.
 All businesses are governed by the General Law of Commercial Companies, and although employment laws are codified by the Mexican Constitution and Federal Labor Law (FLL), the states can apply their own rules.